 Most common folk, however, simply did without ice cream or they made it in the winter months only on very special occasions.

-Tired of the time and effort involved in making ices, Nancy Johnson, a New England housewife, invented the first mechanical ice cream freezer in 1846.
+Tired of the time and effort involved in making ices, Nancy Johnson, an enterprising New England housewife, invented America's first mechanical ice cream freezer.

 Powered by a hand crank, her brainchild featured an S-shaped dasher that efficiently scraped the sides of the pot as it revolved to prevent ice crystals from forming.

 Compared to the old sarbotiere-style pot freezers, Johnson's freezer froze the mixture faster and with much less effort.
 It was a clever idea, and its basic design is still in use today.

 Johnson was awarded a U.S. patent for her Artificial Freezer invention on September 9, 1843 (Letters Patent No. 3254).
 Later, lacking money for mass production, she sold all rights to her invention for $200 to William G. Young, a wholesaler.

 On May 30, 1848, William G. Young of Baltimore patented Johnson's freezer "with new and useful improvements" (Letters Patent No. 5601).
 He must have been a decent fellow for he generously acknowledged Nancy by naming his new acquisition the "Johnson Patent Ice-Cream Freezer."